spragaa/silence/README.md

 - there must some kind of script/config that will create env variables to work with psql flawlessly (postgres user, user_pass, postgres_pass and so on) it is annoying to type them every time - what?!    :)
 - add handshake, message framing, and control frames (ping/pong)
 - messenger interface in terminal
+- most of the runtime errors (db interactions, request/response hadling) should not prevent server/client from running

 ### refactoring
 - unify the way to compare Timestamps, parse them from/to string, int, json and pqxx::response